PeerHerholz/BIDSonym/README.md

 Running into any bugs :beetle:?
 Check out the [open issues](https://github.com/PeerHerholz/BIDSonym/issues) to see if we're already working on it.
 If not, open up a new issue and we will check it out when we can!

 ## How to contribute
 Thank you for considering contributing to our project!
 Before getting involved, please review our [Code of Conduct](https://github.com/PeerHerholz/BIDSonym/blob/master/CODE_OF_CONDUCT.md).
 Next, you can review  [open issues](https://github.com/PeerHerholz/BIDSonym/issues) that we are looking for help with.
 If you submit a new pull request please be as detailed as possible in your comments.
+Please also have a look at our [contribution guidelines](https://github.com/PeerHerholz/BIDSonym/blob/master/CONTRIBUTING.md).

 ### Acknowledgements
 Describe how would you would like users to acknowledge use of your App in their papers (citation, a paragraph that can be copy pasted, etc.)